kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 		So the operating point increases from 64.0 to 66.3 to obtain a higher capability ratio.

-	*	Adjusting the *process variance* (we would expect to have to decrease the process variance, keeping the operating point fixed):
+	*	Adjusting the *process standard deviation* (we would have to assume we can decrease the standard deviation, keeping the operating point fixed):

 		.. math::
 			1.67 &= \frac{64.0 - 56.0}{3 \times \sigma}\\